Engagement & consultation

 A key requirement of the Freshwater Plan is the concept of Te Mana o te Wai - it is essentially about protecting the mauri of wai, and restoring the balance between water, our environment and our communities.
 We’ve prepared an information source specifically for tangata whenua:

 These are the ways you can get involved:

-- Share with us your views on what’s important about our freshwater and what needs to change (November 2022)
+- You shared your views with us on what’s important about our freshwater and what needs to change (Online hui 14 November 2022)

 - Provide feedback on the draft Freshwater Plan (June – Aug 2023)

 - Make a submission on the proposed Freshwater Plan (April 2024)